marina601/discover-malta/README.md

 - Trips app, *star-rating.css* the logic implementing fontawesome on the label elements and change the colour on hover has been used from [Stack Overflow](https://stackoverflow.com/questions/53055930/hover-with-star-rating-not-working-properly****/)

-- Core logic for bag and checkout apps was sorced from [Boutique Ado](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) project walkthrough tutorial.
+- Core logic for bag and checkout apps was sourced from [Boutique Ado](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+FSF_102+Q1_2020/courseware/4201818c00aa4ba3a0dae243725f6e32/d3188bf68530497aa5fba55d07a9d7d7/) project walkthrough tutorial.
 This Code Institute tutorial was instrumental in the creation of e-commerce logic during this project.

-- Udemy course [Django Ecommerce Project](https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development/) has helped to implement and understand account user functionality, how to generate links to reset the password, verify new accounts.
-I have oped to learn the basics, rather than use default django.auth functionality to challenge myself and understand the core logic.
+- Udemy course [Django Ecommerce Project](https://www.udemy.com/course/django-ecommerce-project-based-course-python-django-web-development/) has helped to implement and understand account user functionality, how to generate links to reset the password, verify new user accounts.
+I have oped to learn the basics, rather than use default django.auth functionality to challenge me and understand the core principles.
+I have also learned how to implement review and rating functionality from this course.

 - Both of the courses have helped me and assisted me in understanding the core concepts of Django.